Eagle1man/Eagle1man./README.md

 </p>

 Glad to see you here!
-I studied to  Data Science.
+I studied to  Data Science in SENATOROVAI.

 ---